S-Temple/637Assignment4/seng637-a4-team_6.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

+Mutants are considered equivalent if they don't introduce detectable faults that can be caught by a test suite.
+To detect mutants entirely automatically would be quite difficult since there is no functionality within PIT or Stryker to do this.
+However, a combination of manual inspection and automated detection can be used to find equivalent mutants through the following steps:

+1. Run the mutation and filter out all killed mutants, since killed mutants cannot be equivalent.
+2. Look at each survived mutant and examine it thoroughly, find if the mutant could ever lead to a different output or side effect under any input conditions.
+If the mutant never leads to a different output, its equivalent.
+3. Check if the mutated operation is critical for the method's outcome, or if it has no effect on observable behavior but is involved in background computations.
+If it does have an effect on observable behavior but produces the same outcome as the non mutated operation, it is equivalent.

+A benefit of this strategy is that test coverage and quality will be improved as equivalent mutants are killed.
+Furthermore, this process will help the tester gain a depper understanding of the codebase.
+Disadvantages of this approach include its high complexity and time comsumption to complete.
+The strategy assumes that the test suite is complete and can detect non-equivalent mutants, while it also assumes the tester has a good understanding of the program's behavior.

+**Equivalent Mutants in Range**

+Mutation 91-5 (Survived): Negated double local variable number 1.
+Mutation 91-6 (Survived): Incremented (a++) double local variable number 1.
+Mutation 91-7 (Survived): Decremented (a--) double local variable number 1.
+These mutations involve arithmetic operations on double variables and all survived, indicating that the test suite might not be effectively checking the results of such operations due to a lack of assert statements specifically targeting the effects of these arithmetic manipulations or the presence of values that do not significantly affect the outcome in a way that the tests can detect.

+**Equivalent Mutants in DataUtilities**

+Mutation 155-3 (Survived): removed conditional - replaced comparison check with true.
+Mutation 155-4 (Survived): greater or equal to equal.
+Mutation 155-9 (Survived): greater or equal to greater than.
+These mutations are equivalent because they all involve alterations to conditional logic that affect how decisions are made in the code, and they all survived.
+They demonstrate that the tests do not adequately cover scenarios where these conditional checks are manipulated, potentially indicating areas where the test coverage could be improved.

 # A discussion of what could have been done to improve the mutation score of the test suites

 ![](./media/RangeResultsAftercheckReadOnly.png)